influxdata/docs-v2/content/enterprise_influxdb/v1.9/guides/fine-grained-authorization.md

 4. [Create roles](#manage-roles).
    Roles let you grant permissions to groups of users assigned to each role.
-   Create the user with a standard grant, as shown in the example below, and then restrict via GRANT or by creating ROLES.
+   As administrator, create the user with a standard grant, as shown in the example below, and then restrict via GRANT or by creating ROLES.
    You **must** set up coarse permissions **FIRST**, before eventually restricting to a fine grain.

     ```sql